twitu/byob/README.md

 docker run --rm byob-app:latest <arguments>
 ```

+## Arguments
 Use `-h` argument to get instructions for help
+Use `-f | --path` to give path of file or directory
+Use `--csv | --doc` to specify if you want to convert file to csv or doc
+Use `-m | --mode` to select parsing mode (it is optional and default mode is standard)

 ## License:
 GNU GPLv3 open source license